surifirstpin/biplus_documentation/docs/Model.md

 - **label** the custom table
 - **Info** provides the description for the table
 - **Type** datatype used while deriving a table
-- **Database** table is used to get the table field
+- **Database** table is used to retrive the data fields
-- **connection** database connection established for creating a new derived table
+- **Connection** establish the database connection for deriving new fields.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMTI1NDA5ODZdfQ==
+eyJoaXN0b3J5IjpbMjQwNDEwOTcyXX0=
 -->